seifeakalu/Spring-boot-JPA-SQL-With-JWTAuth-And-Pagination-API/README.md

     }
 ### Delete and Update Message
-   Follow the above technique to delete and update data. make sure to pass token as request header
+   Follow the above technique to delete and update data. make sure to pass token as a request header